webful-ltd/backgroundfox-extension/Readme.md

 ## Limitations

 * The redirect process is quite clunky and happens after the original YouTube page mostly loaded.
 * You can't easily return to the normal YouTube video page or get controls for a video as a one-off.
-This breaks playlist playback and makes it hard to get a sharing URL,'like' or playlist a video.
+This breaks playlist playback and makes it hard to get a sharing URL, or to like or playlist a video.
 * Autoplay doesn't work on Firefox mobile as the flag is ignored by the browser.

 ## Supporting repo